HenokAsaye/Simple-social-media-feed-api/README.md

 1. **Feed Algorithms**: Learn how to build and optimize a social media feed based on user relationships and post engagement.
 2. **User Relationships**: Manage followers/following relationships and their impact on the feed.
 3. **Real-time Features**: Implement real-time updates using **Socket.io** for notifications.
-4. **Data Management**: Learn how to manage complex data relationships between users, posts, comments, likes, and notifications using databases like MongoDB or PostgreSQL.
+4. **Data Management**: Learn how to manage complex data relationships between users, posts, comments, likes, and notifications using databases like MongoDB.

 ## License